 A brief overview of the Appalachian Trail

 The Appalachian Trail runs nearly 2,200 miles along the spine of the Appalachian Mountains, from Springer Mountain in Georgia to the summit of Mt.
 Katahdin in Maine.
-Along this path, the Appalachian Trail—or AT, as it’s often called—traverses under tunnels of trees, along rocky ridgelines, over open summits and rolling balds, through 14 states, numerous state parks and National Forests, and three National Parks.
+Along this path, the Appalachian Trail — or AT, as it’s often called — traverses under tunnels of trees, along rocky ridgelines, over open summits and rolling balds, through 14 states, numerous state parks and National Forests, and three National Parks.

-Each year, thousands of thru-hiker hopefuls flock to the AT, hoping to follow the white blazes end to end in one long push.
+One of the best thru-hikes in the USA, each year, thousands of thru-hiker hopefuls flock to the AT, hoping to follow the white blazes end to end in one long push.
 Most hikers heading north start in early spring and finish in late summer.
 Hikers starting in Maine and heading south typically start in early summer and finish in late fall.

 Hikers on the AT can expect to reach a town at least every week, and often more frequently than that.
 This means that food resupplies are easy, with the trail often crossing roads that lead into towns, and sometimes even through towns like Hot Springs, North Carolina, or Damascus, Virginia.